diliprajbhar03/social-media-video-downloader/replit.md

-# YouTube Downloader Application
+# Social Media Video Downloader Application

 ## Overview

-This is a Flask-based web application that allows users to download YouTube videos in various qualities, including audio-only format.
-The application provides a user-friendly interface for entering YouTube URLs, viewing video information, selecting download quality, and monitoring download progress.
+This is a Flask-based web application that allows users to download videos from multiple social media platforms (YouTube, Instagram, Facebook, Twitter, and Snapchat) in various qualities, including audio-only format.
+The application provides a user-friendly interface for entering video URLs, viewing video information, selecting download quality, and monitoring download progress.

 ## User Preferences